TeamLumi/LumiPlat_NuzlockeTracker/README.md

 Built with ReactJS, Create-React-App, Zustand and Semantic UI.

+For best results use incognito mode and export your teams with the export button frequently.

 ⚠️DO NOT USE ANY POKEMON WITH A BAD EGG IMAGE IN THE CALCULATOR⚠️

 ### Discord